megakevin/end-point-blog/2025/09/high-level-system-analysis-and-design-ddd-part-1.md

 | Investment            | High               | Medium                  | Low                |
 | Problems              | Interesting        | Solved                  | Simple             |

 ## Chapter 2.
-Discovering Domain Knowledge
+Discovering domain knowledge

 After identifying the business domain and categorizing the various subdomains that compose it, we have a bird's-eye view of the business.
 This is good enough to get started and make high level architectural decisions of potential software solutions to problems within these domains.
 To actually build the software though, we need much more than that.
 In order to gain a thorough understanding of the business logic, and be able to eventually model and implement it in code, DDD proposes the **ubiquitous language** as a tool.